leexinhao/leexinhao.github.io/index.md

 - Multimodal Instruction-following Agents
 - Parameter-Efficient Transfer Learning
-- Vision-language representation learning
+- Vision-Language Representation Learning
 - Vision Foundation Models

 I am particularly interested in the progress of the above direction in the field of **video understanding**.
 Currently, I am researching how to utilize pre-trained language models for creating multimodal instruction-following agents that can understand videos excellently.
+Additionally, I am researching large-scale video-text pre-training and the establishment of video foundation models.

 ---